Podcast Interviews

 “Therapeutic talking” can mitigate this threat.

 Please reach out to me or any of my colleagues in our practice.
 We are making ourselves extra available during these troubling times.
+Let’s not be emotionally isolated but find our connections!

 With care and compassion for all of us.